vinay-airmeet/Director/docs/concepts/overview.md

 * Functional Building Blocks: Serve as modular functions that agents can utilize to perform tasks efficiently.
 * Wrapper Functions: Act as wrappers for existing functions or libraries, enhancing modularity and reusability.
-* Error Propagation: <Define how tools report errors back to agents and, subsequently, to the Reasoning Engine, improving error handling and debugging processes>

-Tool Catalog and Documentation:

-* Detailed documentation for each tool, aiding developers in understanding and effectively utilizing available tools.
-* Ensure tools are designed to handle concurrent executions if needed, supporting system scalability and performance under load.